psmitty7373/ctf-writeups/ACI-CS-2020/do_you_c_what_i_c/README.md

 ![alt tag](https://raw.githubusercontent.com/psmitty7373/ctf-writeups/master/ACI-CS-2020/do_you_c_what_i_c/06.png)

 This is kinda how that played out.
-I would use the arbitrary read, and grab the current IAP address for _initterm.
+I would use the arbitrary read, and grab the current IAT address for _initterm.
 I would get a value like: _initterm_addr: 0x7656b4a0.
 I would then use a program called "DLL Export Viewer" to check the offset for _initterm in one of the random ucrtbase.dll versions I got from dllme.

 ![alt tag](https://raw.githubusercontent.com/psmitty7373/ctf-writeups/master/ACI-CS-2020/do_you_c_what_i_c/07.png)